alexgit55/my-first-blog/README.md

 ## Features
 - Create a blog application based on the Django framework in Python
 - Customized formatting with html and css
+- Application is published using Azure App service
-- Save blog posts in an sqlite database
+- Save blog posts in an sqlite database locally and Postgresql with redis cache and a keyvault in Azure
 - Ability to create, edit and delete posts directly from application
 - Basic authentication to prevent unauthorized creating and editing to blog
-- Application is published using Azure App service

 ## History